By Genomelink

 Damhnait Doyle

-Damhnait Doyle (born Dec 9, 1975) is a Canadian singer, composer, and radio host known for her work with bands like Shaye and The Heartbroken.
-She has released several albums and won multiple awards for her music, showcasing her talent and versatility in the music industry.
+Damhnait Doyle (born Dec 9, 1975) is a Canadian singer, composer, and radio host known for her Irish heritage.
+She was a member of the band Shaye and later formed The Heartbroken.
+Doyle has released several albums and singles, receiving nominations and awards for her work in the music industry.
+She has also collaborated with other artists and appeared in popular TV shows.
+With a successful career spanning decades, Doyle continues to make music and engage with her fans.

 Allen Doyle